Kris-Adhikari/Carpool-Manager/README.md

 # RideBuddy

-A full-stack carpool management system designed to reduce University of Calgary students’ commute times.
+A full-stack carpool management system designed to reduce students’ commute times.

 - **Backend:** Built a Java Spring Boot backend, incorporating REST APIs to manage data and communicate with the frontend.
 - **Database:** Stored ride data in a PostgreSQL database, utilizing Docker to containerize the database for consistent development environments.